-Once baseline data was obtained and the teaching procedure was written, the BCBA and SLP would train the RBTs on how to implement the program.
-Then, the RBTs would implement the program daily with the participant.
+Once baseline data were obtained and the teaching procedure was written, the BCBA and SLP would train the RBTs on how to implement the program who would then implement the program daily with the participant.
 Data analysis was conducted weekly by the BCBA (unless flagged sooner) to assess the effectiveness of the teaching procedure.
 Dynamic assessment was evident in the continuous interaction between assessment, therapy, and data used to inform teaching procedures.
-Once a goal was considered mastered (ie, over 90% for 3 consecutive days), maintenance and generalization efforts were completed whereby goals were practiced less frequently and conducted with more naturalistic conditions (such as in a grocery store with background noise).
+A goal was considered mastered when Claire achieved over 90% for three consecutive days, after which maintenance and generalization efforts were completed and these goals were practiced less frequently and conducted within more naturalistic conditions (such as in a grocery store with background noise).

 Treatment Goals

-An individualized treatment plan was created for Claire; her treatment goals focused on improving her verbal expression (including naming, use of pronouns, use of relationship words, and numbers), improving her written expression (writing complete and accurate sentences), improving her reading fluency (quickly and accurately reading words) and improving her reading comprehension.
-A summary of specific treatment goals can be found in Table 4.
-Clinicians involved in the program participated in weekly team meetings (including the participant) to review programs, training procedures, and client outcomes.
-These meetings also supported a client-centered approach and created an inclusive team culture.
-Materials were created using personally relevant and motivating themes for the participant, including family, travel, and medicine.
+An individualized treatment plan was created for Claire reflecting both her baseline scores and her own goals.
+Treatment goals focused on improving her verbal expression (including naming, use of pronouns, use of relationship words, and numbers), improving her written expression (writing complete and accurate sentences), improving her reading fluency (quickly and accurately reading words), and improving her reading comprehension (see Table 4 for summary).
+Clinicians involved in the program participated in weekly team meetings with Claire to review programs, training procedures, and treatment outcomes, a practice that not only supported a client-centered approach, but helped to create an inclusive team culture.
+Materials were developed using personally relevant and motivating themes for the participant, including family, travel, and medicine.
 For example, the participant’s own family tree was used when targeting pronouns, and relationship words, naming targets included nouns such as “stethoscope” and “anesthesia,” and the participant selected a fiction novel to target reading comprehension.

 The client was highly engaged and motivated to attend the program and found intrinsic motivation in the programs and tasks themselves.
-The participant was encouraged to create a bulletin board with items that provided inspiration and motivation (ie, photos of her graduation, trips, family members, her partner, inspirational messages, and jokes) that hung on the wall of her treatment room for the course of her intensive program.
-In addition, the RBTs and SLP used positive verbal feedback (ie, praise appropriate for an adult, such as “you’ve got it” or “that’s right, that trial was even stronger than your last!”) and visual performance feedback (ie, showing the client graphic representation of her progress) as reinforcement in the treatment sessions.
+She was encouraged to create a bulletin board with items that provided inspiration and motivation (such as photos of her graduation, trips, family members, her partner, inspirational messages, and jokes) to hang on the wall of her treatment room throughout the course of her intensive program.
+To offer reinforcement during the treatment sessions, the RBTs and SLP used positive verbal feedback (for example, offering praise appropriate for an adult, such as “you’ve got it” or “that’s right, that trial was even stronger than your last!”) and visual performance feedback (i.e., showing the client graphic representation of her progress).